bawn92/bawn92.github.io/_posts/blog/2016-03-13-Reinventing-youtube-history.markdown

 categories: blog
 ---

-Youtube is the best online platform for video content.
-The quality of the content is consistently getting better, and I'm always finding new channels which I immediately love.
-However, I do have some issues with the platform itself.
-The main problem I have is with the history page for users.
+Youtube is undeniably the best online platform for distributing and consuming videos.
+The quality of the content is consistently getting better.
+As a result, I'm always finding new channels that I immediately love.
+However, I have various issues with the platform itself.
+The biggest is with the history page for users.
 There is a lack of proper analysis and statistics on the videos you have watched.

-I feel people would love to know the total number of hours they have spent on the platform, average view count and video length of the videos they have watched.
-Information regarding their top channels and how much time they have devoted to each I feel would also be valuable.
+People desire to know the total number of hours they have spent on the platform and videos they have viewed.
+Also, how many times they have watched their favourite video along with a breakdown of their top channels.

-I became very interested in finding out this information about my history, so I searched for tools and methods of obtaining the information I desired.
-I soon realized there was no available method to get the information I sought.
-I set out to develop a chrome extension which provides the statistics and information I felt are missing from the Youtube history page.
+After seeing a gap in the youtube platform, I searched for a way to make the above numerical data available to the Youtube user.
+In seeking to find a solution, my research concluded that a chrome extension tool would be best suited to this scenario.

-The an image of the results page of my Chrome extension is showen below:
+Following the development of the tool, here is an image of the working solution:

 IMG

-The tool works by automatically selecting the load more button on the history page until it has reached the end of your history.
-It then parses the data pulling the channels, title, video length and places these into a hashmap.
-Once parsed into a hashmap, it is saved to local storage.
+It works by automatically obtaining the details of every video you have watched from the history page.
+It then parses the data pulling the relevant information and saves this to the browser's local storage.

 The following image is an example of the extension in action.